 Estrogen is the opposite of the manly hormones, namely DHEA, testosterone and DHT.
-Men are thought to have way less estrogen that woman, but in reality, some men have equal amounts and even higher than some women.
-This increase in estrogen can be seen as a result of reduced mitochondrial function, liver problems, sluggish thyroid, nutrients deficiencies, high cortisol, etc.
+Men are thought to have way less estrogen than women, but in reality, some men have equal amounts and even higher than some women.
+This increase in estrogen can be seen as a result of reduced mitochondrial function, liver problems, sluggish thyroid, nutrient deficiencies, high cortisol, etc.

 In this article, I’ll be discussing how to boost the detoxification of estrogen through the liver, but in my other articles, you can read about how to inhibit the aromatase and block the estrogen receptor for other strategies on how to reduce estrogen and its symptoms.

 The medical reference range for estrogen in men is between 10-40pg/dl, but just because the medical range says 40pg/dl is normal, doesn’t mean it is optimal.
 Below 20pg/dl would be best and around 10pg/dl would be optimal.

 If you are already focusing on blocking the aromatase but are still experiencing high estrogen symptoms, focusing on improving liver function and detoxification might be your best option.

 The body inactivates and detoxes estrogen mainly by the liver.
 It does so via phase I & II detoxification and also via COMT in the methylation cycle.

 COMT, or Catechol-O-methyltransferase, is an enzyme that metabolizes estrogen, catecholamines, etc., and uses magnesium and SAMe as cofactors.
 For this reason, be sure to eat enough protein daily (∼100g daily if sedentary and higher if active and training) to supply methionine (methionine is converted to SAMe) and magnesium-rich foods, such as cocoa powder, spinach, kale, milk, oats, blackstrap molasses, etc., to aid in lowering estrogen via this mechanism.